Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Theoretically Supported Sample Reuse

 From \eqref{eq:tv_triangle}, we see that the generalized update in \defref{def:gen_update} satisfies the trust region in \eqref{eq:gen_trust_tv_full} for any $\epsgen$ such that

-While the adaptive choice of $\epsgen$ given by \eqref{eq:epsgen_adapt} will successfully control the magnitude of the penalty term in the Generalized Policy Improvement lower bound, it only indirectly provides insight into how $\epsgen$ depends on the choice of $\nu$.
-In order to establish a more direct connection between $\epsgen$ and $\nu$, we consider a slightly stronger trust region assumption.
+While the adaptive choice of $\epsgen$ given by \eqref{eq:epsgen_adapt} will successfully control the magnitude of the penalty term in \eqref{eq:gen_pilb_tv}, it only indirectly provides insight into how $\epsgen$ depends on the choice of $\nu$.
+In order to establish a direct connection between $\epsgen$ and $\nu$, our analysis considers a slightly stronger trust region update given by